SameeraGurusinghe/covid19-report/README.md

 ## Installation
 To run this application, follow these steps:

-1. Clone this repository onto your local machine: ``
+1. Clone this repository onto your local machine: `git clone https://github.com/SameeraGurusinghe/covid19-report.git`
-2. Navigate into the project directory: `cd `
+2. Navigate into the project directory: `cd covid19-report`
 3. Install the project dependencies: `composer install`
 4. Create a new MySQL database for the application
 5. Copy the .env.example file and rename it to .env: `cp .env.example .env`